 Finally, you’ll also want to reach a consensus on what percentage of resources you’d like to allocate to each category.

 With the groundwork complete, you may begin determining which category is most appropriate for each initiative.
-Let’s break down each category in the MoSCoW method further.
+But, first, let’s further break down each category in the MoSCoW method.

 MoSCoW Prioritization Categories

 As the name suggests, this category consists of initiatives that are “musts” for your team.
 They represent non-negotiable needs for the project, product, or release in question.
 For example, if you’re releasing a healthcare application, a must-have initiative may be security functionalities that help maintain compliance.

 The “must-have” category requires the team to complete a mandatory task.
 If you’re unsure about whether something belongs in this category, ask yourself the following.